Anirban166/directlabels-improvements/README.md

 Note that the reason I'm naming the attribute `shapeGrob` is because there are other variations in the shapes (`draw.rects` gives rectangles for e.g., so if we were to pick `polygonGrob`, it wouldn't make literal sense for that) and we need to pick a generalized term for use in `makeContent`, as the user's choice of method is unknown.

-Coming back to `makeContent.dlgrob`, I can now create the `gTree` with both types of grobs available, which will be assigned as children to it:
+Coming back to `makeContent.dlgrobtree`, I can now create the `gTree` with both types of grobs available, which will be assigned as children to it:
 ```r
 makeContent.dlgrob(x, recording)
 {